Professional performer returns to act in coffee house comedy

-<&firstgraph>Waseca native Paul Somers is returning to the southern Minnesota stage Thursday night for a performance of “Triple Espresso: A Highly Caffeinated Comedy” at Shattuck-St. Mary’s School.
+<&firstgraph>Waseca native Paul Somers is returning to southern Minnesota Thursday night for a performance of “Triple Espresso: A Highly Caffeinated Comedy” at Shattuck-St. Mary’s School in Faribault.

 <&firstgraph>As a founding member of local theater company the Merlin Players back in 1995, Somers is no stranger to the venue.
-The school was home to the troupe when it was first starting out.
+The school was home to the troupe when it first started out.

 <&firstgraph>“It was just a happy coincidence for me,” he said, of Thursday’s performance. “[‘Triple Espresso’] has been working on a new, more portable touring model and as a result we’ve done a number of dates around the state.”